 The use of authentic texts and connecting the teaching materials to real life

 Since the issues presented are usually connected to their closest community and/or real life, this is a real chance to introduce authentic lesson materials.
 This means that instead of using a textbook to introduce content, content from real life will be used, such as videos, newspaper articles, interviews, and so on.

 Example: The teacher engages the students into an initial discussion about something connected to their lives.
 The teacher poses a problem and tries to elicit a solution from the students.
 The teacher leads the students to the best solution.
 Then they decide on a project, in this case, a group letter.
 The students work together to edit their letters.
 They will continue editing the project for homework and bring their letters and read them next time.
 In the end, they will discuss what they learned in the lesson.

-The Participatory Approach can be used very well in Content-Based Teaching.
+The Participatory Approach works very well in Content-Based Teaching.
 Educators can use the method after the initial presentation of the content, as a follow-up activity and a way to revise the learned content, vocabulary, and grammar structures.
-If we want to conduct a lesson with a participatory approach should to be planned very well and according to the learners’ level.
+If we want to conduct a lesson with a participatory approach, we should plan it according to the learners’ level.

 How can this engage and motivate your students?

 This engages learners to explore on the internet, activates multiple 21st-century skills, and motivates them to stay active in the classroom.
 It opens a whole new world and it gives them opportunities to voice their concerns over important issues that are closely related to their lives, while also improving language learning, acquisition, and content retention.
 It also activates all 4 language skills (listening, speaking, writing, and reading) in an organic, contextual way.